August 26, 2020

 Look for regular updates from Ms. Leon, our ITC, about technology, devices, and the tools we use to support teaching and learning in our regular Phoenix Flyers.

 Schedules: I know students are eager to find out who their teachers are for this year.
 Students will receive a letter in the U.S. mail welcoming them to the 2020-2021 school year.
 This letter will tell them the TA (Teacher Advisor) Teacher.
 Students are encouraged to test their technology and join their TA Meet and Greet on September 3 at 10 AM.
 TA teachers will reach out to students to communicate how to access the class.
 Student schedules will be available in StudentVue and ParentVue on September 4th.

-Thanks to all who joined us for our first DHMS Town Hall (recording posted here).
+Thanks to all who joined us for our first DHMS Town Hall.
 What a great event – almost 300 of you were online with us.
 Thanks for your positive energy.
 As well, many joined for our first Parent Academy – we filled the Zoom room (100)!
-We know there were others waiting to get in – check out the recording posted on the DHMS website.
 Or, please join us for the same session repeated on Thursday, August 27 at 7 PM through Zoom (meeting details and the link will be emailed by the PTSA).